golanlevin/AmbigrammaticFigures/narration.md

 ![](images/rex_whistler_16x9.jpg)

-Some of the best-loved ambigrams are a series of "reversible faces" by the British artist, “Rex” Whistler, created in 1931 and published after his death,
+Some of the best-known ambigrams are a series of "reversible faces" by the British artist, “Rex” Whistler, created in 1931 and published after his death,

 ![](images/yoshitora_16x9.jpg)